WHAT IS TAVR

 The patient is kept under observation for few days in intensive care.
 Medications for pain relief and to prevent infection along with others are typically administered.
 Regular follow-ups and checkups are must after the discharge to look up if the new valve is functioning as expected.

-Certain precautions and lifestyle changes are suggested after the surgery.
+Certain precautions and lifestyle changes are suggested after the surgery by a TAVR Specialist Cardiologist .
 These include excellent dental hygiene to help prevent these infections, a heart-healthy diet, exercising regularly, maintaining a healthy weight and avoiding smoking.